codeslayer-787/reading-notes/301/javascript-notes.md

 ## Embeded JavaScript Templating (EJS)

 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
 EJS features simple syntax through scriptlet tags.
-Another advantage of EJS is that it's easy to debut because errors display as JS exeptions.
+Another advantage of EJS is that it's easy to debut because errors display as JS exceptions.
 EJS also caches the intermediate JS functions which makes them faster to execute.
-Suppor also seems to be great for EJS as it is constantly improved.
+Support also seems to be great for EJS as it is constantly improved.

 To use in a script tag: